 In terms of competitiveness, Elandsfontein should enjoy particularly advantageous freight rates to Brazil, and it should also maintain a freight advantage over North African-based suppliers in the important Indian market.

-The Council for Geoscience, formerly the Geological Society of South Africa, regards the Elandsfontein deposit as the largest sedimentary deposit in South Africa.
+The Council for Geoscience, formerly the Geological Survey of South Africa, regards the Elandsfontein deposit as the largest sedimentary deposit in South Africa.
 The West Coast region has a history of phosphate mining.

 Development of the Elandsfontein Project has allowed Kropz to achieve strong, long-term partnerships, in particular with Elandsfontein’s black economic empowerment partner and one of its significant shareholders, the ARC Fund, a leading South African-based investment company.PHOTO GALLERY